 Mexico Clothing Style

 When wondering what to pack for Mexico, keep in mind that the country’s clothing style ranges from traditional dresses to stylish jeans, tops, and sundresses.
 The overall style is casual though some professions require nicer dress or uniforms.
-Heat and proximity to the beach influence style in the area to consist of looser, lightweight fabrics and silhouettes.
+Heat and proximity to the beach influence styles in coastal areas, where they prefer looser, lightweight fabrics and silhouettes.

-The climate in Mexico makes fashion somewhat tepid throughout the year.
-You’ll find yourself needing bright colors, loose fabrics and as many swimsuits as you can bring.
+The climate in Mexico makes fashion somewhat tepid throughout the year, with more of a focus on functional items (things like swim cover ups rarely change too much from season to season!).
+But, you’ll find yourself needing bright colors, loose fabrics and as many swimsuits as you can bring.

-However, if you take a cruise or boat around the coast, make sure you prepare with a light jacket or throw.
-Regardless of how much you’re covering up, the tropical, south-of-the-border vibe is classic year-round.
+However, if you take a cruise or boat around the coast, make sure you prepare with a light jacket or throw – a denim jacket is a staple that can be teamed with most outfits if you’re looking to pack light.
+But, regardless of how much you’re covering up, the tropical, south-of-the-border vibe is classic year-round.

 You may feel the need to bare some skin at the resorts, but dress a bit more conservatively when visiting villages and towns.

 Parts of Mexico dress more conservatively but around the popular travel destinations on the western coast most summer clothing is acceptable and worn often.
-Be sure to bring pieces that cover your shoulders and longer trousers or skirts if you plan to visit any religious sites such as cathedrals.
+However, be sure to bring pieces that cover your shoulders and longer trousers or skirts if you plan to visit any religious sites such as cathedrals.

 The Best Travel Shoes for Mexico